 SOUTH AFRICA.
 Transvaal, Sharpeville.
-Monday, March 21, 1960.
-Villagers flee the center of the village where the police have opened fire on them, trying to protect themselves from the bullets by putting their coats over their heads.
+Monday, 21 March 1960.
+Villagers flee the centre of the village where the police have opened fire on them, trying to protect themselves from the bullets by putting their coats over their head.

-In 1962, Ian Berry was invited to join Magnum by Henri Cartier-Bresson—which, in photographic terms, is about as close to canonization as you can get.
-His invitation followed his work in South Africa, where he was the only photographer to witness the massacre at Sharpeville, one of the more brutal events in late-apartheid history.
+In 1962, Ian Berry was invited to join Magnum by Henri Cartier-Bresson – which, in photographic terms, is about as close to canonisation as you can get.
+His invitation followed his work in South Africa, where he was the only photographer to witness the massacre at Sharpeville, one of the more brutal events of late-Apartheid history.
 His photos were retrospectively used in court to prove that the protest had been peaceful.
-He has covered conflicts in Czechoslovakia, Israel, Ireland, and Vietnam.
+He has covered conflict in Czechoslovakia, Israel, Ireland and Vietnam.

-VICE: I understand you’ve been with Magnum for longer than 50 years now.
+VICE: Hi Ian.
+I understand you’ve been with Magnum for longer than 50 years now.
 Is that correct?

 Ian Berry: Yes.
 I’m horrified to admit it, but yes.
 That says something about my inability to let go, I think.
 I think of quitting every year and never get around to doing it.
 You got your start in South Africa.
 How did you end up there?

 College for photography really didn’t exist at that time.
 The best thing you could do was become somebody's apprentice, and that's what I did.
-I mean, he was shooting on a four by five, and everything was lit, and so on.
-So it was great training, even though I realized that it wasn’t what I wanted to do.
+I mean, he was shooting on a 4x5 and everything was lit, and so on.
+So it was great training, even though I realised that it wasn’t what I wanted to do.

 SOUTH AFRICA.
 Supporters climb to every vantage point whilst awaiting the arrival of Nelson MANDELA in a Natal township.
 1994.

-And then, there was a national strike in South Africa—and most photographers and journalists went out to the potential hot spots, in case anything happened.
+And then, there was a national strike in South Africa – and most photographers and journalists went out to the potential hot spots, in case anything happened.
 I got a call about a guy having been shot in this township, called Sharpeville.
-When I got there everyone had turned up—a lot of international photographers, too.
-They were hanging outside the gates when a load of armored cars rolled up and headed in to the township.
+When I got there everyone had turned up – a lot of international photographers, too.
+They were hanging outside the gates when a load of armoured cars rolled up and headed in to the township.
 At that time, as a white, you had to have a permit to be in an African township.

 We all leapt into our cars and followed in.
 A hundred yards in, the convoy stops and the officer in charge comes back and says, “You better get the hell out of here, or you’ll be arrested.”
 So, most of the cars left.
 Three cars stayed, including the one I was in, and we followed them for another hot mile until the guy got out again and said, “You better leave now, this is your last warning!”
 And the other two cars left.